 4. You can plan for future semesters while your ideas are fresh in your mind.

 As long as you keep track of your journal(s), you can always know where to go to find your teaching notes.
 You can use your journal not just for immediate lesson planning, but also brainstorming future assignments, resources, and activities.
 Sure, you can use Google Docs or Evernote to do this, but with a paper journal, you can find all this information in one place, rather than needing to search through your (hopefully organized) files.
 As the semesters pass, you might find yourself having to move your files because of lack of space on your devices/iCloud accounts.
 Rather than risk losing my journal amongst all my digital files, I just have a shelf for all my teaching journals.
 My current one is the one I’m most proud of, as next to each class session entry, I’m brainstorming how I’d design that class period for an online course.
 I haven’ taught an online course yet, but I’m writing down ideas for future opportunities while my teaching is still fresh in my mind.

 Of course, if you lose your journal, you lose your wonderfully organized ideas.
 Unless you have one of those notebooks that sync to an app or you take pictures of each page as you go along.
-But while using a digital notebook will decrease the risk of losing your ideas and while make for one less notebook you need to carry around.
+Using a digital notebook will decrease the risk of losing your ideas and while make for one less notebook you need to carry around.
 Personally, I tend to plan with pen and paper rather than with a keyboard and screen.
 Probably because I love buying beautiful stationery but then don’t want to “waste” using them on just any type of writing.
 But, I usually do keep my digital journal available on my iPad, in case I’m not carrying my paper journal when I get a new idea.

 5. You can see a visual representation of the years you taught and all you’ve accomplished.